erichgess/erichgess.github.io/content/posts/2021/08/20/rust-visibility.md

 the user is providing strictly legal values for each field.
 Three, it increases the expressivity of my code: the fields have types which explicitly name what that field can represent.
 It would be really nice to capture these things at compile time rather than runtime; but it is what it is.
+This, of course, can be made even more expressive by defining an Error value that clearly names what the valid range is.

 What I don't like about this design, is it creates a little more clunkiness when creating new values of the `UnitSquare` type.
 At least for values which are basically just a single